LolloCappo/IR_FLife/README.rst

 ---------------------------------------------

 Obtaining vibration fatigue life form thermal images acquisition.
-The class is based on the modal damage via thermoelasticity [1] and on the Flife package [2].
+The class is based on the modal damage via thermoelasticity [1] and on the FLife package [2].

 Import packages